 A study of workers with mixed exposures was inconclusive with regard to the effects of specific glycidyl ethers.
 Phenyl glycidyl ether, but not n-butyl glycidyl ether, induced morphological transformation in mammalian cells in vitro. n-Butyl glycidyl ether induced micronuclei in mice in vivo following intraperitoneal but not oral administration.
 Phenyl glycidyl ether did not induce micronuclei or chromosomal aberrations in vivo or chromosomal aberrations in animal cells in vitro.
-Alkyl C12 or C14 glycidyl ether did not induce DNA damage in cultured human cells or mutation in cultured animal cells.
+Alkyl C12 or C14 glycidyl ether did not induced micronuclei or chromosomal aberrations in vivo or chromosomal aberrations in animal cells.
 Allyl glycidyl ether induced mutation in Drosophila.
 The glycidyl ethers were generally mutagenic to bacteria.